thundercomb/foundations-of-data-science-notes/Chapter 2 - High Dimensional Space/NOTES.md

 - Calculate the distance between pairs of points
 - Points whose distance apart is smaller are from the same Gaussian (vs points further apart)

-Firstly, from the Gaussian Annulus Theorem, which states that for large /d/, the /d/ -dimensional Gaussian is located in the annulus with high probability, we can derive that for two points *x* and *y*:
+Firstly, from the Gaussian Annulus Theorem, which states that for large *d*, the *d*-dimensional Gaussian is located in the annulus with high probability, we can derive that for two points *x* and *y*:

 | **x** - **y** | = √2<i>d</i> ± *O*(1)